san99tiago/docker-pirate/ibm/mq/initial_steps/README.md

 We can verify the correct functionalities by checking the logs of the java application or by going to the [IBM Console](https://localhost:9443/ibmmq/console) and checking the messages of the "DEV.SANTI.QL.1" (they should change constantly with the random messages generated at the app). <br>

+Important notes about the "IBM Console" (after running  `docker-compose up --build`, you can play with this example):

+- The default url to access the console is: (https://localhost:9443/ibmmq/console).
+- The default user is `admin`.
+- The default password ir `passw0rd`, but with the environment variable `MQ_ADMIN_PASSWORD` in the `docker-compose.yaml`, I changed it to `santi_admin_password`.
+- There is another environment variable called `MQ_ENABLE_EMBEDDED_WEB_SERVER`, that when set to `false`, it disables the MQ-web-server.

 The messages added/deleted to the queue, should look like this one:

 **Santi says that your lucky number is: 537**